 Whether it’s a new restaurant, a TV show, an interesting art exhibition, a country I’ve yet to explore and, of course, new clothes, the idea of exploring the unknown has always been a huge draw to me.

 This love for newness is prevalent to who I am as a person.
-Based on the Myers-Brigg Type Indicator (MBTI) personality test, I’m an ENFP, which means I get easily bored by details and repetition and often seek out situations that offer an escape from the mundane.
+Based on the Myers-Brigg Type Indicator (MBTI) personality test, I’m an ENFP, a personality type that gets easily bored by details as well as repetition, and will often seek out situations that offer an escape from the mundane.

 In the Big Five Personality Test, my openness to experience is a whopping 94%, which means I enjoy playing with ideas and discovering novel experiences.
 And in a ba zhi reading a Fengshui master recently did for me, he accurately predicted that I am very inquisitive by nature.

 So when it comes to Chinese New Year, where we basically need new, well, everything to have good luck for the year, I say bring it on.
 And, hands-down, my favourite thing to do was to buy new clothes.

 As a teen who wasn’t really earning her own keep (other than my salary from part-time jobs during school breaks), this was an occasion I really looked forward to.
 I mean, I’ve gone shopping with reasons such as “It’s Tuesday” or “I saw Cady Heron wear army pants and flip flops so I bought army pants and flip flops”.
 So an all-expenses-paid shopping spree from my mother in the name of good luck and fortune for the year?
 I’ll take it.

 But as I grew older and had the capabilities to buy clothes on my own (actually, it went more along the lines of my mother yelling at me at the counter, “You’re a working adult!
 Pay for your own clothes!”), the appeal of buying new clothes during Chinese New Year started to dwindle.